Whether you struggle with choosing a road bike type or you want to learn more about road bikes in general, you are in the right place.

 - What components to expect in various price ranges?

 - How to choose a road bike size?

 Feel free to navigate using the table of contents below.

 Types of Road Bikes

-Before you buy your next road bike, you should know what type of rider you are and how you want to use your road bike.
+Before buying your next road bike, you should know what type of rider you are and how you want to use your road bike.

 Every type of road bike is suitable for slightly different use and rider type.
 So, before we jump onto the individual road bike types, answer these questions: